 Moving To US

-When Damyanti joined, the Americans found it really difficult to pronounce her name so they turn Hingorani to Rani.
+When Damyanti joined, the Americans found it really difficult to pronounce her name so they turned Hingorani to Rani.
 Rani means queen in Hindi.
 Damyanti met her husband Subhash Gupta also at Ford.

 Now retired, Gupta is also the mother of CNN Chief Medical Correspondent Sanjay Gupta and congressional candidate Suneel Gupta.
-She has grand children who she says she will encourage to do whatever they want to.
+She has grandchildren whom she says she will encourage to do whatever they want to.